protobi/query/README.md

 Query
 ===================

-A lightweight query API to query Javascript arrays using MongoDB syntax in the browser and/or Node.js.
+A lightweight API to query Javascript arrays using MongoDB syntax in the browser and Node.js.

 Installation